 Anger

 It is hard to experience an end of a marriage without there being anger somewhere in the process.
 You can have furious feelings along with resentment at the unfairness of it all.
+It is easy to become angry at yourself for missing the signs, for putting off fixing your relationship at a time when it had yet to haemorrhage and may have been possible to fix.
 Anger is not necessarily a bad thing, it’s a natural feeling and can be used as a positive force.
 There’s potential to use your well managed anger for change whereas your uncontrolled anger is rarely helpful.

 Bargaining

 Did you plead?
 Or perhaps your partner begged you to stay.
+Maybe in desperation you made bargains that were impossible to keep.
 Does separation come after many attempts of leaving, pleading, staying, and trying to make it work?
 Bargaining rarely works long term, if someone wants to leave, they are probably going to leave.

 Depression